 Adjustments for dividends

-6.1 Adjustments for all of your positions will be made to reflect dividend, interest and other alterations relevant to particular transactions.
+23. Adjustments for all of your positions will be made to reflect dividend, interest and other alterations relevant to particular Transactions.

-6.2 Adjustments will be calculated and will be credited to and/or deducted from your account on at least a monthly basis.
+24. Adjustments will be calculated and will be credited to and/or deducted from your Account when and where applicable.

-6.3 Dividends will be credited to your account if you bought, i.e. opened a long position, and debited if you sold, i.e. opened a short position.
+25. Dividends will be credited to your Account if you opened a long position, and debited if you opened a short position.

 Adjustments for corporate events

-6.7 If an instrument becomes subject to an adjustment resulting from a corporate event we will determine the appropriate adjustment, if any, to be made to the size and/or value and/or number of the related CFD(s) taking account of the diluting or concentrating effect necessary to preserve the economic equivalent of the rights and obligations of the parties in relation to that CFD immediately prior to that corporate event; and/or replicate the effect of the corporate event on someone with an interest in the relevant underlying instrument, to be effective from the date determined by us and which may, for the avoidance of doubt, be retrospective.
+30. If an Instrument becomes subject to an adjustment resulting from a corporate event we will determine the appropriate adjustment, if any, to be made to the size and/or value and/or number of the related CFDs taking Account of the diluting or concentrating effect necessary to preserve the economic equivalent of the rights and obligations of the parties in relation to that CFD immediately prior to that corporate event; and/or replicate the effect of the corporate event on someone with an interest in the relevant Underlying Market, to be effective from the date determined by us and which may, for the avoidance of doubt, be retrospective.

-6.8 Any adjustment to the size and/or value and/or number of any CFD(s) will be determined reasonably and will be binding on you.
-If you hold a long position in a CFD that is affected by a corporate event, we will, if given adequate notice, consider your views concerning the proposed adjustment.
-We will inform you of any adjustment under this Clause as soon as reasonably practicable.
+31. Any adjustment to the size and/or value and/or number of any CFDs will be determined reasonably and will be binding on you.
+If you hold a long position in a CFD that is affected by a corporate event, we may write to you concerning the proposed adjustment to your Account.

 Adjustments for takeovers

-7.1O pen CFD positions can be closed via the Trading Platform during a market’s Normal Trading Hours.
+33. Open CFD positions can be closed via the Platform during a market’s Normal Trading Hours.

-- the underlying security of the CFD is the subject of a takeover or the issuer of such security, derivative, market or exchange has entered into or is the subject of insolvency or liquidation proceedings; or
+(a) the Underlying Market of the CFD is the subject of a takeover or the issuer of such security, derivative, market or exchange has entered into or is the subject of insolvency or liquidation proceedings; or

-- take or omit to take all such other actions as it deems appropriate in the circumstances, and in the absence of fraud or bad faith we will not be liable to you for any loss arising for any reason including by reason of our negligence or otherwise notwithstanding we had been advised of the possibility of the loss and/or the loss was reasonably foreseeable.
+(e) take or omit to take all such other actions as it deems appropriate in the circumstances, and in the absence of fraud or bad faith we will not be liable to you for any Loss arising for any reason including by reason of our negligence or otherwise notwithstanding we had been advised of the possibility of the loss and/or the Loss was reasonably foreseeable.

-8.3 You should also note the terms of our execution policy.
-When you trade a CFD with us, we may enter into a hedging transaction on the underlying market to manage our risk.
-One of the implications of this is that you may not be able to trade a CFD with us if, for any reason, the market in the underlying security is not trading.
+32. You should also note the terms of our Best Execution and Price Formation Policy policy.
+When you trade a CFD with us, we may enter into a hedging Transaction on the Underlying Market to manage our risk.
+One of the implications of this is that you may not be able to trade a CFD with us if, for any reason, the Underlying Market is not trading.
 This could occur for a number of reasons including suspension of the stock or a Force Majeure affecting the market on which it is traded.
 This may prevent you from closing a position which you have opened.

-8.4 We would remind you that consistent with our regulatory permissions, hedging transactions is a legal requirement on our part.
-Consequently, in the event you open a transaction (or series of transactions) in relation to an underlying instrument that is a share, and that underlying share becomes un-borrowable so that we are unable to hedge your trade(s) we reserve the absolute right in our sole discretion to reverse/cancel one or more of your trades in such a situation.
+33. In the event you open a Transaction (or series of Transactions) in relation to an underlying instrument that is a share, and that underlying share becomes un-borrowable so that we are unable to hedge your Transactions we reserve the absolute right in our sole discretion to reverse/cancel one or more of your Transactions in such a situation.
 For present purposes, a share is un-borrowable whether the case from the outset or in the event one or more of our brokers or agents recall from us a stock that we have already borrowed against.

-8.5 In addition, where, in our sole opinion, we believe you have sought to circumvent the maximum trade size of a product as set forth in the CFD market information sheets by executing two or more contemporaneous Trades in the same product with at least one at the maximum trade size, then we reserve the right at our election to cancel any and all trades in that product above and beyond our stated maximum trade size, or, at our discretion, in their entirety.
+34. In addition, where, in our sole opinion, we believe you have sought to circumvent the maximum Transaction size of an Instrument as set forth in the Market Information Sheets by executing two or more contemporaneous Transactions in the same Instrument with at least one at the maximum Transaction size, then we reserve the right at our election to cancel any and all Transactions in that Instrument above and beyond our stated maximum Transaction size, or, at our discretion, in their entirety.